Marquis Lucas

-Marquis Lucas (born March 25, 1993) is an American football offensive tackle for the New Orleans Breakers of the United States Football League (USFL).
+Marquis Lucas (born March 25, 1993) is an American football offensive tackle.
 He played college football for the Mountaineers at West Virginia University.

 Early years

 Lucas attended Miami Central High School, where he played football at the right tackle position.

 Professional career

 Buffalo Bills

-Lucas joined the Buffalo Bills as an undrafted free agent following the 2016 NFL Draft.
+Lucas joined the Buffalo Bills as an undrafted free agent following the 2016 NFL draft.
 He was released by the Bills on September 2, 2016.

 Minnesota Vikings

 On December 13, 2016, Lucas to the Minnesota Vikings' practice squad.
 He signed a reserve/futures contract with the Vikings on January 2, 2017.
 On May 4, 2017, he was waived by the Vikings.

 Atlanta Falcons

 On June 15, 2017, Lucas signed with the Atlanta Falcons.
 He was waived on August 19, 2017.

 Tampa Bay Buccaneers

 On August 20, 2017, Lucas was claimed off waivers by the Tampa Bay Buccaneers.
-He was waived on September 2, 2017 and was signed to the Buccaneers' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Buccaneers' practice squad the next day.
 He was placed on the practice squad injured list on September 6.
 He was released on October 6, 2017.